-In the Adolescent and Young Adult Medicine practice, our health care team provides medical, gynecological, nutritional, and psychological care and counseling.
-Our team include physicians, nurse practitioners, nurses, dietitians, and mental health providers — all of whom specialize in the care of teenagers and young adults.
-The Practice also includes subspecialty referral programs including second opinion consultation, the Eating Disorders Program, the Reproductive Endocrinology and PCOS Program, the Boston HAPPENS HIV program, the STEP weight management program, the Long-acting Reversible Contraception (LARC) Program, the Heavy Menstrual Bleeding program, and the Clinic for Interactive Media and Internet Disorders (CIMAID).
+In the Division of Adolescent and Young Adult Medicine, our health care team provides medical, gynecological, nutritional, and psychological care and counseling.
+Our team is made up of physicians, nurse practitioners, nurses, dietitians, mental health providers, and care coordinators — all of whom specialize in the care of teenagers and young adults.
+The practice also includes subspecialty referral programs and second opinion consultation: the Eating Disorders Program, the Reproductive Endocrinology and PCOS Program, the Boston HAPPENS HIV program, the STEP weight management program, the Long-acting Reversible Contraception (LARC) Program, the Heavy Menstrual Bleeding Program, the Chronic Fatigue and Complex Care Program, and the Clinic for Interactive Media and Internet Disorders (CIMAID).

-At the Adolescent and Young Adult Medicine practice at Boston Children’s Hospital (BCH), we provide comprehensive confidential care to our patients per guidelines and policies of the Society for Adolescent Health and Medicine, the American Medical Association, and the American Academy of Pediatrics.
+At the Division of Adolescent and Young Adult Medicine at Boston Children’s Hospital, we provide comprehensive confidential care to our patients, per guidelines and policies of the Society for Adolescent Health and Medicine, the American Medical Association, and the American Academy of Pediatrics.
 We welcome patients from all backgrounds and genders to our practice.

 We participate in education, research, and community service, and we are the oldest adolescent clinic in the United States, founded in 1951.

 Our team offers complete care for a wide variety of congenital and acquired disorders and adolescent and teen issues including:

 Boston Children's is the primary pediatric teaching hospital of Harvard Medical School (HMS), where our physicians hold faculty appointments.
 We direct and/or co-direct HMS postgraduate courses in adolescent medicine, pediatric and adolescent gynecology at the Harvard School of Public Health.